b-bellecour/incapsula-fetcher/README.md

 ### 4 - Sample files

-- You can find one .json sample which is the Output of export_incap.py.
-You can parse this .json with parsed.py And produce .txt file
+- You can find one .json sample which is the Output of export_incap.py You can parse it with parsed.py.

-- You can find 2017-10-XX-website-1.text, which is the output of parsed.py.
+- You can find 2017-10-XX-website-1.txt, which is the output of parsed.py.